Jorge Zabaleta

-Jorge Antonio Zabaleta Briceño (born April 18, 1970 in Santiago) is a Chilean actor.
+Jorge Zabaleta is a Chilean television actor.
+He is best known for his portrayal of an unconventional single father in Papi Ricky (2007) on Canal 13.
+He worked in Canal 13 until 2008, when he joined TVN working in Hijos del Monte.

 He is the son of the musician Antonio Zabaleta and the nephew of Miguel Zabaleta, both members of the duo Red Juniors.

-Jorge worked in Canal 13 until 2008, when he joined TVN working in Hijos del Monte.